 Anyone teaching young men to seek responsibility and meaning has a place near my heart, especially when he or she delivers their message in a humane way.
 And Professor Peterson has certainly done that, at great personal cost.
 Nonetheless, I’m hearing from young people, asking me to address another part of his teaching that is impacting negatively upon them.
 And after getting substantially the same report from multiple directions, I feel compelled to write about it.
 Ah well…

-The idea I’m addressing is found in the first chapter of Peterson’s 12 Rules book, which one of my correspondents describes this way:
+The idea I’m addressing is found in the first chapter of Peterson’s 12 Rules book, about which one of my correspondents says this:

 I think his position can be very briefly summed up as hierarchy and status are biologically given and one had better puff up one’s status to not be dominated by others.